adam-law/jsoundsystem/trunk/JSoundSystem/readme.txt

 - NEW FEATURE: Added support for changing sound volume, speed and panning.
 This works even while the sound is playing
 - UPDATE: Made it even simpler to create JSound and JSound3D objects
-- UPDATE: The MP3 decoder is now shipped seperately from JSoundSystem so that you can use JSoundSystem without requiring the MP3 decoder which is not under a free license
+- UPDATE: The MP3 decoder is now shipped separately from JSoundSystem so that you can use JSoundSystem without requiring the MP3 decoder which is not under a free license
 - UPDATE: Added more documentation
 - BUGFIX: Fixed delay when pausing or stopping sounds